KyteProject/omux.dev/README.md

 ### Key Features

 - **Responsive Design**: Crafted to look great on devices of all sizes, from mobile to desktop.
-- **Dark Mode**: Implemented a theme toggler for comfortable viewing in any lighting condition.
+- **Dark Mode**: Implemented a theme switcher for comfortable viewing in any lighting condition.
 - **Search Functionality**: Integrated Pagefind for fast, client-side search capabilities across the entire site.
 - **MDX Support**: Allows me to write content with rich, interactive elements embedded directly in Markdown.
 - **RSS Feed**: Keeps my readers updated with new content (implemented with @astrojs/rss).